-The recommended dose of Erivedge is 150 mg taken orally once daily until disease progression or until unacceptable toxicity [see Clinical Studies (14)].
+The recommended dosage of Erivedge is 150 mg taken orally once daily, with or without food, until disease progression or until unacceptable toxicity.

-If a dose of Erivedge is missed, do not make up that dose; resume dosing with the next scheduled dose.
+If a dose of Erivedge is missed, resume dosing with the next scheduled dose.

 Dosage Forms and Strengths

-Erivedge (vismodegib) capsules, 150 mg.
-The capsule has a pink opaque body and a grey opaque cap, with "150 mg" printed on the capsule body and "VISMO" printed on the capsule cap in black ink.
+Capsules: 150 mg with "150 mg" printed on pink opaque body and "VISMO" printed on grey opaque cap in black ink.